benhowdle89/js-idioms/_posts/2015-02-23-isomorphic-web-apps-and-react-js.markdown

 ### Walkthrough

-Like I said, this post will be more of a brief overview of what an isomorphic JavaScript *might* look like.
+Like I said, this post will be more of a brief overview of what isomorphic JavaScript *might* look like.

 The source: [https://github.com/benhowdle89/isomorphic-js-app](https://github.com/benhowdle89/isomorphic-js-app).
 Feel free to skip ahead and look through the codebase at your own pace.